launchdarkly-labs/ansible-launchdarkly-collection/README.md

         key: example_flag_creation
 ```

-Or you can add full namepsace and collection name in the `collections` element:
+Or you can add full namespace and collection name in the `collections` element:

 ```yaml
 ---